 Today's data mining software makes it relatively easy to find stocks that clear even such elaborate criteria.

 Serenity's algorithms apply the above 17-point framework to 5000+ U.S. stocks.
-The Classic Graham Screener lists all stocks meeting up to 70% of Graham's quantitative criteria.
+The free Classic Graham Screener lists all stocks meeting up to 70% of Graham's quantitative criteria.
 Shown below is a list of such stocks that meet all of Graham's qualitative Defensive criteria.

 Similar searches can also be done for Graham's Enterprising and NCAV (Net-Net) criteria.

-We can thus build a 70% compliant Graham stock portfolio today, using the Classic Graham Screener alone.
+We can thus build a 70% compliant Graham stock portfolio today, using the free Classic Graham Screener alone.

 The Classic Graham Screener can also be used to screen stocks by their Graham Numbers.

 For example, shown below is the list of stocks selling at a fifth of their Graham Numbers, or less:

 Note: The sliders on numerical filters can be adjusted with the mouse, or with the keyboard arrow keys.
 Filter values can also be typed in.